Last updated on April 14th, 2022 at 11:37 am

 Concerns have been floated about technology diminishing the value of or even replacing store associates.
 However, the fact of the matter is that retail technology, such as a mobile point-of-sale (mPOS) solution, empowers store associates to build better relationships with customers, while also reducing pain points in their day-to-day job.

-2. Omnichannel Order Management
+2. Omnichannel Retail Experiences

+You need to offer an exceptional experience to customers both in-store and online.
 With an omnichannel order management system (OMS) you can track both online and in-store orders in one place.

 A flexible OMS is also equipped to handle the variety of ways consumers expect to be able to receive products today.
 The pandemic significantly increased consumers’ interest in curbside pickup as it was a safe, convenient way to receive items.